 Upon arrival, we were welcomed by a delicious whisky cocktail, prepared using Talisker Whisky one of Diageo well known Single

-Next Simon McGoram, Diageo National Whisky Ambassador invited us to the 3rd floor that was divided into 4 tasting sections.
+Next Simon McGoram, Diageo National Whisky Ambassador invited us to the 3rd floor which was divided into 4 tasting sections.

 The COLLECTIVUM XXVIII at cask strength this blended Malt Scotch Whisky contains whiskies from all 28 active Diageo malt